The

 people know damn well it

-natural for them to approach
+would be natural for them to

-people whose viewpoints were
+approach people whose

-similar and who
+viewpoints were similar and

-might even become enthusiastic
+who might even become enthusiastic

 enough about the project to

-up some dough (duh).
+cough up some dough (duh).

 Or